roryrinaldo/RoryRinaldo/README.md

 ## About

 👋 Hi there!
-I'm Rory Rinaldo, a passionate Full Stack Developer with 5 years of coding experience, currently crafting innovative solutions at PT.
+I'm Rory Rinaldo, a passionate Full Stack Developer with over 5 years of coding experience, currently crafting innovative solutions at PT.
 Digital Otoma Solusi.
 I hold a Bachelor's degree in Applied Computer Science, specializing in Information Systems, from the [Vocational College of Politeknik Caltex Riau](https://pcr.ac.id/), Indonesia.

 🚀 I thrive on turning complex problems into sleek, efficient applications.
 Whether it's backend or frontend, I enjoy every step of the development journey.